 Mr. Bogar is a graduate of the Ivey School of Business at Western University from where he obtained his HBA and MBA degrees.
-He is the Managing Director of MGI Pacific in Shanghai and has held a variety of leadership positions in the commercial real estate industry.
+He is the Managing Director of MGI Pacific in Shanghai and founder of Property Passbook and has held a variety of leadership positions in the commercial real estate industry.
 Mr. Bogar is often quoted in the Wall Street Journal, Financial Post, Global Times, and many other leading financial publications on topics related to China and the global real estate market.
 Mr. Bogar believes strongly in the importance of corporate responsibility and holds several leadership positions as both a Director for the Ivey School of Business and as the Chairman of the Canadian Chamber of Commerce in Shanghai.
 He has lived in Shanghai for over 7 years and speaks fluent Chinese.

 Consul & Senior Trade Commissioner in Shanghai